Complete Installation Guide

 - Allow proper dock positioning

-- Protect rack ends
+- Protect rack ends in warehouse interior

 - Define pedestrian zones